Ditsuhi/GNN_Air_Quality/README.md

 - _Extract_Stations_Data_2019_2022.ipynb_ includes the procedure of extracting the data (raws/cells) referring only to the air quality monitoring stations´ cells.

-The dataset can be found at the following link: https://doi.org/10.5281/zenodo.7308425.
+The datasets can be found at the following link: https://doi.org/10.5281/zenodo.7308425.